 This is necessary to facilitate post-synthesis and post-place-and-route simulation, as the module names in the RTL and gate-level verilog files would collide.

-Simulations after you the design goes through a VLSI flow will use the verilog netlist generated from the flow and will need an untouched test harness to drive it.
+Simulations, after your design goes through a VLSI flow, will use the verilog netlist generated from the flow and will need an untouched test harness to drive it.

 Separating these components into separate files makes this straightforward.